SUMMARY

 Design challenge

-How might tourism become more resilient and life-centered while simultaneously expanding the economic growth of Costa Rica?
+How might tourism be reimagined to become more resilient and life-centered, while also driving sustainable economic growth in Costa Rica?

 Initial research & reframing design challenge

-After thorough research with tourism experts and businesses, we focused on strengthening the emotional relationship between tourists and their costarican experience.
+After conducting extensive research with tourism experts and local businesses, we focused on deepening the emotional connection between tourists and their Costa Rican experience.

 The reframed design challenge changed to: